EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Read direction

-TCP Client have dedicated methods for reading events in the specific direction:
+The TCP Client have dedicated methods for reading events in the specific direction:
 - `ReadStreamEventsForwardAsync`,
 - `ReadStreamEventsBackwardAsync`,
 - `ReadAllEventsForwardAsync`,
 - `ReadStreamEventsBackwardAsync`.

 In the gRPC client, we unified those methods into methods with the direction parameter:
 - `ReadStreamAsync`,
 - `ReadAllAsync`.

-To read stream forwards, use:
+To read a stream forwards, use:

 ```csharp
 await using var readResult = grpcClient.ReadStreamAsync(